Skip to main content

 Avoid Harsh Hair Treatments

 Chemical treatments like bleaching, straightening, and coloring can damage the hair and lead to hair loss over time.
-And using heat styling tools (e.g. straighteners and curling irons) can also damage the hair.
+Besides, heat styling tools (e.g. straighteners and curling irons) can also damage the hair.
 Avoiding or limiting these treatments can help to prevent hair loss.
-If you suffer from damaged hair caused by aggressive bleaching sessions, effective vegan hair solutions exist and can help to restore them.

 Practice Good Hair Hygiene